-No Operating History.
-The Fund is recently organized and has no operating history.
-As a result, prospective investors have no track record or history on which to base their investment decisions.
+Limited Operating History.
+The Fund was organized on April 1, 2024, and has a limited operating history.
+As a result, prospective investors have a limited track record or history on which to base their investment decisions.

 Management and Strategy Risk.
 The value of your investment depends on the judgment of the Fund's adviser about the quality, relative yield, value or market trends affecting a particular security, industry, sector or region, which may prove to be incorrect.